Myla00/Myla00/README.md

 <br>
 Thank you for checking out my profile!

-I am Myla- a self-motivated individual that thrives on innovation and overcoming challenges, learning new skills and encouraging growth in those around me!
+I am Myla - a self-motivated individual that thrives on innovation and overcoming challenges, learning new skills and encouraging growth in those around me!

 I was born and raised in a quaint city in the Philippines called Santa Rosa.
 I am an eligible civil service personnel as a profession, but I like to spend my free time creating graphic designs and contents for my friends.